Nick Harding: Modality Partnership

-This new type of super-partnership was referred to in the Kings Fund & Nuffield Trust's reviews of potential primary care models for the future and became a vanguard new model of care (MultiSpeciality Community Provider).
-The partnership has worked to improve primary care integration and at-scale quality of care in general practice.
-It is widening this local model for integration with community, mental health and social care services.
+This new type of super-partnership was referred to in the Kings Fund & Nuffield Trust's reviews of potential primary care models for the future.
+In 2015, Vitality was one of the vanguards of a new model of care, called multispecialty community providers.
+The partnership has worked to improve primary care integration and at-scale quality of care in general practice, and it is widening this local model for integration with community, mental health and social care services.
 Professor Harding continues to retain his clinical practice.

 Operose Health

 Harding joined Operose Health as Chief Medical Officer, his current role, in August 2019.
-Operose Health provides primary care, mental health and community services to patients across the UK and works with complex health systems to transform quality of care and patient experience.
+The company delivers primary care through its network of GP practices, Primary Care Hubs, ED Streaming Services and Urgent Care Services.
+He has overseen growth of Operose Health to cover 700,000 patients at 82 sites as of January 2025.

 Honours

 Harding was recognised with a Queen's award OBE in June 2015 for services to primary care, and was awarded an honorary professorship from Aston University for his work in helping to establish the Aston Medical School.
 He was also named in the Health Service Journal top 100 clinical leaders of 2015, 2016 and 2017.
 He has an honorary Membership of the Faculty of Public Health and an honorary Fellowship of the Royal College of Physicians (June 2016).
+He holds Fellowship of the Royal Society of Public Health and is a trustee.